 The medical model substitute opioid cure for the medically generated worsening lethal opioid crisis has failed, predictably.
 It was manufactured, branded and promoted on fabricated evidence for effectiveness just as generation of the crisis was, its failure not explained away by the emergence of fentanyl and constituting a fraudulent diversion of public healthcare funds away from longstanding evidence-based therapies for the non-medical condition of compulsive substance use.

 The evidence, critically and competently examined, establishes that the medical “fix” provides no benefit for high-risk opioid use or overdose rates, instead worsening lethal epidemics, and the “evidence” for reduced OD deaths attributable to OST (MAT) used to market the “treatment” doesn’t hold up, never has, instead points to Naloxone as the effective factor in moderating OD deaths.
 Meanwhile diversion and abuse fueled by a runaway national “dose” of substitute addictive opioids – as in generation of the crisis – is integral to national high-risk opioid use economies – diversion and abuse of addictive opioids driving a street and prison economy; diversion and abuse of public healthcare funds driving a professional supplier economy constructed as “medical treatment”.

 is part of a consistent, invalidating, predictable pattern that disconfirms benefit attributable to OST.
-That expanding pattern is described in detail in multiple posts at A Critical Discourse for locales within and outside the U.S.
+That expanding pattern is described in detail in multiple posts for locales within and outside the U.S.